-What is the difference between colors salmon and coral, and what does it say about your personality if they’re a favorite color or if you like to wear either?
+What is the difference between salmon and coral color, what psychological influences do they have, and what does it say about your motivations and personality if they’re a favorite color or if you like to wear either?

-Salmon is a pinkish, orange color, named after the fresh of the salmon fish.
+Salmon color is a pinkish, orange color, named after the flesh of the salmon fish.
 The color of salmon fish does vary depending on its diet and geographical location.
 The name salmon being used as a color was first introduced and used in the mid 1770s.

 The salmon color can vary from a very light or whitish orange or pink to a darker shade of pink.
 The most common shades are, Light Salmon, Pink Salmon and Dark Salmon.